wsjk/Capstone_1/README.md

 * [Analysis of Language Influence](https://github.com/wsjk/Capstone_1/tree/master/notebooks/statistical_language_actors.ipynb)

 #### Initial Findings
-The [`import_clean_data.py`](https://github.com/wsjk/Capstone_1/tree/master/src/data/import_clean_data.py) script is used to import clean, pre-processed data for analysis.
-All exploratory analysis is conducted in the IPython notebooks located [here](https://github.com/wsjk/Capstone_1/tree/master/notebooks)
+The [`import_clean_data.py`](https://github.com/wsjk/Capstone_1/tree/master/src/data/import_clean_data.py) script is used to import clean, pre-processed data for exploratory analysis.
+All exploratory analyses are conducted in the IPython notebooks located [here](https://github.com/wsjk/Capstone_1/tree/master/notebooks)

 Some initial exploration via visual inspection of the data was conducted by creating a pairplot of the data in `tmdb_movies.csv`.
 The distribution of the net revenue percentage (`net_pct`) versus `budget` had a very odd shape that indicated that films with high net revenue percentage were all concentrated at lower budget levels.
 As you increased `budget`, however, the `net_pct` value was much lower and almost at a constant level.